amalzewita/Image-Cluster/README.md

-# Documents Link
+# Videos Link
-You can access all of the data and materials for the project at this [Link](https://drive.google.com/drive/folders/1CusGklIZwdc7nowN6cJ-hmJrnmVRKeFY?usp=sharing).
+You can access all videos for the project at this [Link](https://drive.google.com/drive/folders/1CusGklIZwdc7nowN6cJ-hmJrnmVRKeFY?usp=sharing).